Skip to main content

 The samples are usually taken from the back of the pelvic (hip) bone, but sometimes other bones are used instead.
 If only an aspiration is to be done, it may be taken from the sternum (breastbone).

-These bone marrow tests are used to help diagnose leukemia, but they might also be repeated later to tell if the leukemia is responding to treatment.
+These bone marrow tests are used to help diagnose leukemia, but they might also be repeated later to see how well leukemia is responding to treatment.

 Spinal fluid